 Login Information section

 Username: This is optional but if your user would prefer to log into the admin area using a username instead of the email address, enter one here.
 The "@" character cannot be used in a Username.
 Each username must be unique.
-You can not have more than one user with the same username or you will not be able to save the record.
-If you get an error message that the record can not be created, make sure that you have not previously used that username and that it is not an username for a deleted user account (select the "include deleted users" link at the top of the page to check this area).
+You cannot have more than one user with the same username or you will not be able to save the record.
+If you receive an error message that the record cannot be created, make sure that you have not previously used that username and that it is not a username for an inactive user account.

 New Password and Confirm Password - This is required.
 After entering the password you must confirm it to make sure you entered it correctly.
-You will not see this entry when you return to the user account after saving for security reasons.
-The staff of Aleyant can not tell you what was entered in these fields either.
+You will not see this entry when you return to the user account after saving, for security reasons.
+Aleyant cannot tell you what was entered in these fields, either.
 If an admin user forgot the password, a new password will need to be entered here and the account will need to be re-saved.

 Integration ID - If this user is using an integration with an MIS system, use this input to tie the user account back to the MIS system.

 User's Orders Approved By - If orders by the user must be approved, select the group that will approve the order.
-Leaving this blank will indicate that the users orders do not need to be approved and their orders will be marked "approved" in the site and in the admin order area.
+Leaving this blank indicates that the user's orders do not need to be approved and their orders will be marked "approved" in the site and in the admin order area.

 The User's "Approved By" Group setting can be left blank, or a Group can be selected.
 If you select a Group, it will only be used by an Approval Plan that has the "The Site Group assigned to approve the user's orders" option checked in the "Who will approve orders that match this rule?" area.
 (Sites > Approval Plans > Rule).

 When setting up a custom approval plan, each user account does not need to have that custom approval selected for it to apply to their orders.
-Instead, make the plan the "Default Approval Plan" for the site (Sites .
-Settings > General Info), and users do not have to be individually set.
-If you have some users that should use a different plan than others, then you can set them individually.
+Instead, make the plan the "Default Approval Plan" for the site (Sites >Settings > General), and users do not have to be individually set.
+If you have some users who should use a different plan than others, then you can set them individually.
 But this situation should be very rare.